dLeigh01/301-portfolio/README.md

 Number and name of feature: **#3 - Skills and Experience Section**

-Estimate of time needed to complete:
+Estimate of time needed to complete: 15 min

-Start time:
+Start time: 4:03

-Finish time:
+Finish time: 4:11

-Actual time needed to complete:
+Actual time needed to complete: 8 min

 Number and name of feature: **#4 - Personalization**